Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical tests

 \section{Numerical tests}

 In this section we present some representative numerical results in 2D and 3D, showing different features of the reconstruction process.
+Point clouds data will be both synthetic and non-synthetic ones coming from laser-scanning of real objects.

+The overall computation of the level set reconstruction is summarized in Algorithm~\ref{algo}.
+In a preliminary phase, one creates the computational grid, computes the distance function, sets the initial data, and adapts the grid to the first zero level set.
+Then, the evolution starts and the level set function is evolved until a final stopping criterion is satisfied.
+Differently from \cite{PreSe:25}, thanks to the fully adaptive framework, Algorithm~\ref{algo} is here performed just once, setting the desired maximum level of refinement $L$ from the beginning.
+Once convergence is achieved, some parameters and the reconstruction operator are changed in order to perform five last regularizing iterations to smoothen the final data.
+Moreover, in these final steps the adaptivity criterion is only based on the level set function $\phi$, and not on the distance function.

-Point clouds data will be either synthetic and non-synthetic ones coming from laser-scanning of real objects.
-This latter were made available in the Digital Shape WorkBench of the AIM@SHAPE and VISIONAIR projects \cite{frog}, in the 3D Scanning Repository of the Stanford University \cite{standford} or by the work of Hoppe et al. \cite{hoppe1992}.
+The datasets used for the tests were made available in the Digital Shape WorkBench of the AIM@SHAPE and VISIONAIR projects \cite{frog}, in the 3D Scanning Repository of the Stanford University \cite{standford} or by the work of Hoppe et al. \cite{hoppe1992}.
 All the codes for the simulations have been implemented in C++ using the P4EST library \cite{AMR:P4EST:11} for grid management and MPI parallelization.
-The tests have been performed on the cluster Galileo 100 hosted at CINECA\footnote{https://www.hpc.cineca.it/systems/hardware/galileo100/}, exploiting the resources assigned to ISCRA-C Projects\footnote{\textit{Adaptive Mesh Refinement in Level Set Methods} (HP10C7HWOL) \\ \textit{High-order schemes on Adaptive Meshes} (HP10CO8NC7)}.
+The 3D tests have been performed on the cluster Galileo 100 hosted at CINECA\footnote{https://www.hpc.cineca.it/systems/hardware/galileo100/}, exploiting the resources assigned to ISCRA-C Projects\footnote{\textit{Adaptive Mesh Refinement in Level Set Methods} (HP10C7HWOL) \\ \textit{High-order schemes on Adaptive Meshes} (HP10CO8NC7)}.

 \paragraph{Spatio-temporal discretization} To define the computational domain $\Omega'$ we first rescaled the cloud $\pcloud$ in a box $[-1,1]^n$ and then set $\Omega'$ as an enlarged cube $[-M,M]^n$, $M>1$ that encompasses all the points in $\pcloud$.
-The maximum level of refinement $L$ is computed in order to have
+The constant $M$ and the maximum level of refinement $L$ are computed in order to have

 where $h_\pcloud$ denotes an estimate of the resolution of the cloud $\pcloud$ and $C_\pcloud$ is a constant set by the user.
-In \eqref{eq:dxminCloudSize}, the value of $h_\pcloud$ is approximated by randomly choosing a sample made up of the $10\%$ of the points in $\pcloud$ and then computing the average of their distances from the cloud itself.
+The value of $h_\pcloud$ is approximated by randomly choosing a sample made up of the $10\%$ of the points in $\pcloud$ and then computing the average of their distances from the cloud itself.
+Regarding $C_\pcloud$, having in mind the further applications to PDE models, we usually choose values between $0.25$ and $0.5$ in order to get a final reconstruction defined on a finer grid, compared to the cloud resolution.